openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/migrate-to-java-17.md

 This recipe covers the following themes:

 * Applications that use any of the Java EE specifications will have those dependencies migrated to Jakarta EE 8.
-Additionally, the migration to Jakarta EE 8 will also add explicit runtime dependencies on those projects that have transitive dependencies on the Jakrata EE APIs.
+Additionally, the migration to Jakarta EE 8 will also add explicit runtime dependencies on those projects that have transitive dependencies on the Jakarta EE APIs.
 Currently, only Maven-based build files are supported.
 * Any deprecated APIs in the earlier versions of Java that have a well-defined migration path will be automatically applied to an application's sources.
 The remediation included with this recipe were originally identified using a build plugin called Jdeprscan.
 * Illegal Reflective Access warnings will be logged when an application attempts to use an API that has not been publically exported via the module system.
 This recipe will upgrade well-known, third-party libraries if they provide a version that is compliant with the Java module system.